-Costs were incurred during the current year to develop and build new technology.
+Costs were incurred during the year ended 31 March 2021 to develop and build new technology.
 The enhanced capability results in economic benefit to the group by reducing external operating costs over the economic life, or by providing a new service to the scheme's participating employers.
 In light of the accounting policy to capitalise internal development costs, management was required to consider the appropriate treatment for these costs.

 In making its judgement, the directors considered the detailed criteria for the capitalisation of development costs set out in FRS 102 Section 18 Intangible assets other than goodwill and, in particular, the point at which such projects were determined to have moved into the development phase, the measurement of directly attributable costs and the estimation of expected economic benefits.
-The directors are satisfied that the relevant criteria have been met, the costs are reliably measured and that capitalisation of the costs in the current year is appropriate, in conjunction with recognition of an appropriate allowance for amortisation over the useful economic life.
+The directors are satisfied that the relevant criteria have been met, the costs are reliably measured and that capitalisation of the costs during the year ended 31 March is appropriate, in conjunction with recognition of an appropriate allowance for amortisation over the useful economic life.